Adc-alt/8bit-cpu/README.md

 The explanation you're about to read is just an introduction, it doesn’t dive deep into the technical stuff, but if you read it a couple of times, you'll get the general idea.
 In fact, you’ll probably be able to explain it to someone else afterwards.

-As Lex Fridman says, that’s actually one of the best ways to make things stick.
+As Feynman says, that’s actually one of the best ways to make things stick.

 Imagine the computer as a factory,  with workers (the registers), a conveyor belt (the bus), and a boss who gives out instructions from the EEPROM.
 The clock (CLK) sets the pace, ticking like a metronome so that every part of the system moves in perfect sync.
 The instructions, like a daily to-do list, are stored in RAM, and the boss (the EEPROM) knows exactly what signals to send for each task to be completed step by step.